-As a bonus, each member of your crew will also be able to select three additional elective activities at other Summit adventure venues.
+As a bonus, each member of your crew will also be able to select two additional elective activities at other Summit adventure venues.
 A half-day service project and a ride on the Big Zip – our 3⁄4 mile zip line – round out your week.

 Each night (Monday-Friday), we will open the Scott Summit Center for activities, fun and socializing.
 The Scout Summit Center incorporates small versions of our adventure sports venues.